 The graph has printed with the last two lines omitted.
 The bottom border is a repeated pattern shown in the photograph below, please note the last two lines.

-On page 1 of the graph there is a correction to the bottom of the stem below.
+On page 1 and 4 of the graph there is a correction to the bottom of the stem below.
 The stem and leaves should be the same colour as the rest of the stem and leaves.
 The area highlighted is the correction.